PREMIERING ON "TRULY CA" PBS SERIES

-Capturing the raw beauty and powerful grace of a dance company for at-risk youth, FREE
+Capturing the powerful grace of a performing arts company for at-risk youth, FREE: The Power of Performance

-journeys behind the curtain to spotlight the intimate stories of five inner city teenagers whose lives are transformed by the power of collaborative art.
+journeys behind the curtain to spotlight the intimate stories of five particular inner city teenagers whose lives are transformed by the power of collaborative dance.

 LEARN MORE ABOUT DESTINY ARTS CENTER • www.destinyarts.org